Jolsty/react-template/README.md

 # React Template

-React Template with Webpack, Babel, ESLint and Prettier (doesn't use CRA).
+React Template with Webpack, Babel, ESLint and Prettier.

 # Notes

-This template was developed by [Andrei Ciulpan](https://github.com/Jolsty) as a free React template (for anyone that doesn't want to use CRA).
+This is a React template (for anyone that doesn't want to use CRA).

-It was developed and tested on `node (12.18.2)` with `npm (6.14.5)`.
-You can update them at any time.
+It was developed and tested on `node (12.18.2)` with `npm (6.14.5).

 # How to run